-The new Centennial Wheel dominates the scenery at the state’s most popular draw, but there are plenty of other gems to discover here, too, including a gallery of stained glass, the Chicago Shakespeare Theater and Amazing Chicago’s Funhouse Maze.
+The Centennial Wheel dominates the scenery at the state’s most popular draw, but there are plenty of other gems to discover here, too, including a gallery of stained glass and Amazing Chicago’s Funhouse Maze.
 While admission to Navy Pier is free, note that fees are charged for individual experiences.

 Lean into winter with TILT at 360 Chicago as you take a deep breath and experience the thrill of a new perspective on the snow-covered city.
 Also, don't look down! (or do...that's sort of the point) at The Ledge, glass boxes offering unparalleled views of Chicago and four neighboring states.

-You can easily fill a day—or two—hopping among the three world-class museums dotting this park along Lake Michigan: the Adler Planetarium, the Shedd Aquarium and the Field Museum of Natural History.
+You can easily fill a day hopping among the world-class museums dotting this park along Lake Michigan: the Shedd Aquarium and the Field Museum of Natural History.
 Illinois residents receive free admission on select days (check individual websites for details).

 Think outside the rink when it comes to ice skating, this winding quarter-mile track offers gentle curves and rises, perfect for skaters hoping to simultaneously bask in city views.